input-output-hk/plutus-pioneer-program/docs/prework/setup/docker.md

     ![VS Code UI showing how to open a new terminal window.](images/docker-guide-19.png)

-6. From the new terminal window, type and execute the command `cd code` to enter into the _code_ directory of the repository. **This step is critical** as all the code and updates should run into the _code_ directory.
-Next, after switching to the _code_ directory, type and execute the command `cabal update` to update all the dependencies required by Plutus.
+6. From the new terminal window, type and execute the following command to enter into the _code_ directory of the repository. **This step is critical** as all the code and updates should run into the _code_ directory.

+    ```bash
+    cd code
+    ```

+    Next, after switching to the _code_ directory, type and execute the following command to update all the dependencies required by Plutus.

+    ```bash
+    cabal update
+    ```

     The following image shows a sample execution of these commands.